HealthShare Health Connect Cloud Reference Information

 On the Create User dialog, type a Username and Email, and click Create.

 The user now appears in the list of Connect Users.
-However the user must create a permanent password to be able to log in to the Health Connect Cloud Management Portal or the Message Bank Management Portal, as described in the following steps.
+However the user must create a permanent password to be able to log in to the Health Connect Cloud Management Portal, and the user must be granted access to at least one production.

 -